Posted on Monday, April 16th, 2012 by Russ Fischer

-Because EON has been quite good about keeping the real plot details of Skyfall quiet, all we really know is that the story involves M’s past, and an element from that past that threatens to disrupt MI6 and everything M (Judi Dench) has built.
-One of the key pieces of the puzzle is Bardem’s character Silva, seen in early paparazzi photos dressed as a London police officer, with blond locks peeking from beneath the brim of his hat.
+Because EON has been quite good about keeping the real plot details of Skyfall quiet, all we really know is that the story involves M’s past.
+An element from that past threatens to disrupt MI6 and everything M (Judi Dench) has built.
+One of the key pieces of the puzzle is Bardem’s character Silva, seen in early paparazzi photos dressed as a London police officer, with blond locks barely hidden under the brim of his hat.

 Costume designer Jany Temime, who also costumed the last six Harry Potter movies, as well as In Bruges and Children of Men, says her version of the uniform is “more slinky, more like it should be,” and all part of the film’s heightened reality.
 She explained, “I was always thinking that in my wildest dream a real police officer would come to me and say “this looks really good! is that our uniform?” and I would say, “Almost.””

-Javier Bardem, meanwhile, is not sporting dyed blond hair for the whole shoot, leading to the supposition that his character disguise includes a wig.
-Asked about that detail, he teased only “oh, you noticed that, did you?”
+Javier Bardem, meanwhile, is not sporting dyed blond hair for the whole shoot, leading to the supposition that his character’s disguise includes a wig.
+Asked about that detail, he goes for the broad tease.
+“Oh, you noticed that, did you?”

 Prior to the Pinewood shoot, the production was on the streets of London, shooting in famous locations around Parliament, and in a disused part of Charing Cross Station, which stood in for Temple Station.
 We don’t know how all the various locations link together in the film’s storyline, but we do know that at some point Bond follows Silva into the tube station, chasing him through a tunnel and into the catacombs below the tube station.
 Bond finally has a bead on Silva as the villain attempts to ascend a ladder to safety, Silva triggers a bomb that blows open the catacomb wall and roof behind Bond.